sgjustino/UniUK/README.md

 The dashboard is built using Dash (Plotly) with the following components:

-* Background Page: Introduces the study motivation and research question, guides users on exploring the dashboard findings and provide additional details like data source, preprocessing steps and references.
+* `Background Page`: Introduces the study motivation and research question, guides users on exploring the dashboard findings and provide additional details like data source, preprocessing steps and references.
-* Topic Frequency Page: Allows users to view the frequency of selected topics over time, either as absolute counts or normalized percentages, to identify popular topics and trends over time.
+* `Topic Frequency Page`: Allows users to view the frequency of selected topics over time, either as absolute counts or normalized percentages, to identify popular topics and trends over time.
-* Sentiment Analysis Page: Enables users to analyze sentiment trends for a specific topic over time, using absolute counts or normalized percentages views, to understand the emotional tone of discussions.
+* `Sentiment Analysis Page`: Enables users to analyze sentiment trends for a specific topic over time, using absolute counts or normalized percentages views, to understand the emotional tone of discussions.
-* Topic Data Page: Provides a table view of the individual posts for a selected topic and year range, with sentiment indicated by cell color, allowing users to explore specific discussions.
+* `Topic Data Page`: Provides a table view of the individual posts for a selected topic and year range, with sentiment indicated by cell color, allowing users to explore specific discussions.
-* Interpretation Page: Demonstrates how to use the dashboard to examine the research question through an example analysis of a specific topic, showcasing insights and conclusions.
+* `Interpretation Page`: Demonstrates how to use the dashboard to examine the research question through an example analysis of a specific topic, showcasing insights and conclusions.

 ## Data Source and Preprocessing